danielward27/flowjax/docs/api/experimental.rst

 in its infancy and there may be breaking changes without warning.

 .. warning::
-    Batch dimensions are handled differently for flowjax distributions and numpyro distributions.
-In flowjax we do not make a clear distinction between event shapes and batch shapes.
-Hence, when a flowjax distribution is converted to a numpyro distribution, we assume its shape corresponds to the event shape.
+    Batch dimensions are handled differently for FlowJAX distributions and numpyro distributions.
+In FlowJAX we do not make a clear distinction between event shapes and batch shapes.
+Hence, when a FlowJAX distribution is converted to a numpyro distribution, we assume its shape corresponds to the event shape.

-In general, we can use a combination of flowjax and numpyro distributions in a numpyro model by using :func:`~flowjax.experimental.numpyro.sample`, in place of numpyro's ``sample``.
-This will wrap flowjax distributions to numpyro distributions, using :func:`~flowjax.experimental.numpyro.distribution_to_numpyro`.
+In general, we can use a combination of FlowJAX and numpyro distributions in a numpyro model by using :func:`~flowjax.experimental.numpyro.sample`, in place of numpyro's ``sample``.
+This will wrap FlowJAX distributions to numpyro distributions, using :func:`~flowjax.experimental.numpyro.distribution_to_numpyro`.
 This approach can be used for example to embed normalising flows into arbitrary probabilistic models.
 Here is a simple example